DarkMinimum/service-sandbox/README.md

 ### Little Demo of the gRPC protocol

 Repo consist of two separate applications:
-* server
+* grpc-server
-* client
+* rest-server

-The idea is to understand and create MVP of gRPC protocol.
+The idea is to understand and create MVP of gRPC protocol and compare it with REST.